digitaltwinconsortium/UA-CloudTwin/README.md

 Then point your web browser to <http://yourIPAddress>

-You can navigate optionally supply the following query parameters:
+You can optionally supply the following query parameters:

 * `?endpoint=your-broker-connection-string` - the connection strng of the broker to use
 * `?instanceurl=your-adt-instance-url` - the URL of the Azure Digital Twins instance to use